by Tracy Johnson

-Radio has a bright future.
-We need to make some adjustments, but it’s not going away.
+Radio can have a bright future.
+The medium not going away.
 But personality radio has a tremendous future.
-More evidence proves that air talent sets stations apart.
-And that’s why you must develop personality now.
+New research proves that air talent sets stations apart.
+And that’s why broadcasters must develop personality now.

-The project was among women age 15-54 who listen regularly to AC or CHR stations in North America.
-If the respondent pool were expanded to talk stations, it would have been even more pronounced.
+The audience sampled was women age 15-54 who listen regularly to AC or CHR stations in North America.

 Historically, radio programmers could focus on winning one of four categories: